 I am now using this exceptional herb in my clinic - as it has only very recently become available as a tincture - with wonderful results.
 I wonder why Tulsi isn't more popular in the West as its medicinal properties are incredible, and varied.
-Tulsi is rejuvenating, immune boosting, helps restore our bodies negative reaction to stress, removes fluoride from water, has a wonderful effect on the adrenal glands and cardiovascular and nervous system and is anti-fungal, so is a great herb to treat a candida overgrowth.
+Tulsi is rejuvenating, immune boosting, helps restore our body's negative reaction to stress, removes fluoride from water, has a wonderful effect on the adrenal glands and cardiovascular and nervous systems, and is anti-fungal, so it's a great herb to treat a candida overgrowth.

 Traditionally, many an Indian Grandma relied on a tea made from the leaves of Holy Basil to relieve indigestion and headaches.
 Now the firsts test are showing it might also inhibit breast cancer.
-A tea made of Holy Basil shrunk tumours by reducing their blood supply and stopping their spread.
+A tea made of Holy Basil shrunk tumors by reducing their blood supply and stopping their spread.
 To aid in breast cancer treatment, drink the tea daily.
-(It must be ‘Holy Basil’, not other varieties of basil.)
+(It must be ‘Holy Basil’, not another variety of basil.)
 Pour 2 cups boiling water over 10 to 15 fresh holy basil leaves and steep 5 minutes Remove the leaves before consuming.
 Or get it as a liquid tincture.

-If you grow it yourself at home, add the fresh leaves to your salads, stir fry's, curry and smoothies.
+If you grow it yourself at home, add the fresh leaves to your salad, stir fry, curry and smoothies.
 You probably won’t find Tulsi seeds or plants at your local nursery so ask them to order it for you, or look online.
 You’ll find it in health food stores as a supplement, tea or liquid tincture.

 The important antioxidants saffron contains can help protect our bodies from oxidant-induced stress, cancers, infections and they also act as immune modulators.
 It’s been known to have many therapeutic applications in traditional medicines across the world as it acts as an antiseptic, antidepressant, antioxidant, digestive aid and anti-convulsant.

 Turmeric is part of the ginger family, Zingiberaceae.
-It is native in southwest India, and needs temperatures between 20 and 30°C and a considerable amount of annual rainfall to thrive.
-Turmeric has a peppery, warm and bitter flavor and a mild fragrance slightly reminiscent of orange and ginger, and while it is best known as one of the ingredients used to make curry, it’s looking like this golden spice may be a whole lot more than a pretty colour.
-For starters, it may prevent colon cancer and Alzheimer's disease.
-It’s a good general immune system booster due to its high antioxidant capacity - mopping up nasty free radicals.
+It is native plant in southwest India, and needs temperatures between 20 and 30°C and a considerable amount of annual rainfall to thrive.
+Turmeric has a peppery, warm and bitter flavor, and a mild fragrance slightly reminiscent of orange and ginger.
+And while it is best known as one of the ingredients used to make curry, it’s looking like this golden spice may be a whole lot more than a pretty color.
+For starters, it may prevent colon cancer and Alzheimer's disease, and it’s a good general immune system booster due to its high antioxidant capacity - mopping up nasty free radicals.

-We’re now realising that these little seeds often seen in Middle Eastern, Indian and Mexican recipes are more than just tasty.
+We’re now realzsing that these little seeds, often seen in Middle Eastern, Indian and Mexican recipes, are more than just tasty.
 They are a good source of iron, which is essential for energy production and metabolism.
 Cumin is also a key mineral in keeping our immune system healthy.
-The benefits to digestion have long been known but only recently being scientifically proven.
+The benefits to digestion have long been known but only recently being proven scientifically.

-Research is now also showing that cumin may stimulate the secretion of pancreatic enzymes compounds necessary for proper digestion and nutrient assimilation.
+Research is now also showing that cumin may stimulate the secretion of pancreatic enzymes, compounds necessary for proper digestion and nutrient assimilation.
 Cumin seeds may also have anti-carcinogenic properties, especially liver and stomach.
 This may be due to cumin's potent free-radical scavenging abilities.
-It may also increase the liver's detoxification enzymes, which in itself means it will have many ways to heals as the more effective our liver is at detoxing, the healthier we will be.
+It may also increase the liver's detoxification enzymes, which in itself means it will have many ways to heal as the more effective our liver is at detoxing, the healthier we will be.
 Use the organic seeds or powder in your cooking by adding them to your dips, roast veggies and slow-cooked meals like curry, soups and casseroles.

 Most people are aware of cinnamon’s role adorning a donut or French toast, but its uses stretch far beyond this.
 (Powdered cinnamon is often mixed with white sugar, ground walnut shells, galanga rhizome.)
-Cinnamon is recommended for those with type 2 diabetes as studies have shown that taking cinnamon extract daily successfully reduced blood sugar by about 10% and it also reduces heart-related risks.
-It’s now looking like it may also lower bad cholesterol by 13% and triglycerides by 23%.
+Cinnamon is recommended for those with type 2 diabetes as studies have shown that taking cinnamon extract daily successfully reduced blood sugar by about 10%.
+It also reduces heart-related risks and is now looking like it may also lower bad cholesterol by 13% and triglycerides by 23%.

-To control blood sugar, take 1g capsules of standardized cinnamon extract daily, or 1 to 6 g daily when treating high cholesterol.
-Apart from this, it has a good effect on the stomach and nervous system, and capable of drying up Mother’s milk.
+To control blood sugar, take 1 gram capsules of standardized cinnamon extract daily, or 1 to 6 g daily when treating high cholesterol.
+Apart from this, it has a good effect on the stomach and nervous system, and is capable of drying up Mother’s milk.
 The tincture is useful for heavy periods, or indeed absent periods.
-It has primarily been used in the West to assist and flavour other drugs, and being helpful in diarrhoea, nausea, vomiting, and to relieve flatulence.
+It has primarily been used in the West to assist and flavor other drugs, and is helpful in diarrhea, nausea, vomiting, and to relieve flatulence.